How Long Is 20 Weeks

 140 days / 30 days/month ≈ 4.67 months

 This indicates that 20 weeks is roughly equivalent to 4 and a half months.
-However, it's crucial to remember that this is just an approximation.
+That said, it's crucial to remember that this is just an approximation.
 The actual number of months will vary depending on the specific months involved.

 20 Weeks in the Context of Different Timeframes